top of page

 How cold? check out these three common areas of interest between the two perspectives.

-The existence of dark matter raises troubling and profound questions about the nature of reality and our place in the universe, alerting us to the notion that there are entire realms of existence that remain stubbornly invisible to us.
+• Dark matter raises questions about reality and our place in the universe, alerting us to entire realms of existence that stay stubbornly invisible.
 This pretty much knocks our metaphysical assumptions about the universe into a cocked hat.
-Alchemy was similarly intertwined with metaphysical riddles, seeking both answers about physical transformation, and, of perhaps equal importance, spiritual enlightenment, reflecting a quest to understand deeper truths about human existence and the cosmos.
+Alchemy was intertwined with metaphysical riddles, seeking both answers about physical transformation, and equally important, enlightenment, a quest to understand deeper truths about human existence and the cosmos.

-Finally, always remember that, even though alchemy cannot be considered scientific in the modern sense of that word, like chemistry and physics today, it relied extensively on experimentation.
-Indeed, some have properly pointed out how much "modern" chemistry is indebted to the same principles of thought followed by alchemists.
-We will do quite a bit more with these absorbing ideas as the site progresses.
+Finally, remember that, even though alchemy can’t be considered scientific in the modern sense of that word, like chemistry and physics today, it relied extensively on experimentation.
+Indeed, some have properly pointed out how much "modern" chemistry is indebted to the similar procedures followed by alchemists.
+More on these absorbing ideas as the site progresses.

 "As Below, So Above"